ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

   - Balance Sheet or statement of financial position:  The broad usefulness of the balance sheet is to indicate how the assets of the firm were financed.

-  - Income statement or statement of operations: The broad usefulness of the income statement is to indicate the Value Added by the operating activites of the firm over  specific period.
+  - Income statement or statement of operations: The broad usefulness of the income statement is to indicate the Value Added by the operating activities of the firm over  specific period.

   - Statement of cash flows:  The purpose of the statement of cash flows (SCF) is to provide information about cash receipts and cash disbursements that occurred during a period (it reports flows of value).
 A SCF is presented for each period in which results of operations are provided.